Skip to main content

 Default assets

 You can specify a single asset or a list of assets from the asset library.
 In both cases, these come only from the asset library and are the same each time you run the workflow.
-You cannot add run assets this way; add run assets programmatically by inserting them directly into the context.
+You cannot add run-scoped or conversation-scoped assets this way; add those programmatically by inserting AssetRef values directly into the context.

 Assets values